-Step 5: Come up with a working title.
+5. Come up with a working title.

-For example, you might decide to narrow your topic to "Tools for Fixing Leaky Faucets" or "Common Causes of Leaky Faucets."
+For example, you may decide to narrow your topic to "Tools for Fixing Leaky Faucets" or "Common Causes of Leaky Faucets."
 A working title is specific and will guide your post so you can start writing.

 Appropriate, right?
-The topic, in this case, was probably simply "blogging."
+The topic, in this case, was probably "blogging."
 Then the working title may have been something like, "The Process for Selecting a Blog Post Topic."
 And the final title ended up being "How to Choose a Solid Topic for Your Next Blog Post."

 See that evolution from topic, to working title, to final title?
 Even though the working title may not end up being the final title (more on that in a moment), it still provides enough information so you can focus your blog post on something more specific than a generic, overwhelming topic.

-Step 6: Write an intro (and make it captivating).
+6. Write an intro (and make it captivating).

-We've written more specifically about writing captivating introductions in the post, "How to Write an Introduction," but let's review, shall we?
+We've written more specifically about writing captivating introductions in the post "How to Write an Introduction," but let's review, shall we?

-Then describe the purpose of the post and explain how it will address a problem the reader may be having.
-This will give the reader a reason to keep reading and give them a connection to how it will help them improve their work or lives.
+Then, describe the purpose of your post and explain how it will address a problem the reader may be experiencing.
+This will give the reader a reason to continue reading and show them how the post will help them improve their work or lives.

-Step 7: Organize your content in an outline.
+7. Organize your content in an outline.

-Step 8: Write your blog post!
+8. Write your blog post!

 - ZenPen: If you're having trouble staying focused, check out this distraction-free writing tool.
-ZenPen creates a minimalist "writing zone" that's designed to help you get words down without having to fuss with formatting right away.
+ZenPen creates a minimalist "writing zone" designed to help you get words down without having to fuss with formatting right away.